 - Because xAPI is the newest option, it isn’t as widely supported as the other two, which means there are limited options for authoring tools and learning management systems.

 It’s clear that AICC’s days are numbered because it’s no longer supported, and content creators are leaving it behind.
 This leaves you with two viable options for designing your eLearning courses: SCORM and xAPI.
 You can be up and running quickly with SCORM, or you can opt for the most up-to-date technology with xAPI.
+For help making the choice, read Near-Life’s comparison of xAPI and SCORM.

 How to make videos compliant with SCORM and xAPI